evert/evert.github.com/_posts/2023/2023-02-13-node-changelog-cli-tool.md

 It has an API similar to Mocha and Jest with keywords like `it`, `test`, `describe`, `before`, etc.

-Node also had an assertion library for much longer, so this could also mean no "Chai".

-Here's a sample of 1 of my tests:
+Here's a sample of one of my tests:

 ```javascript
 // @ts-check